SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

 CALL FUNCTION func_name ...

-"For parmeters in a parameter table ,use the addition ...
+"For parameters in a parameter table, use the addition ...
 PARAMETER-TABLE ptab ...
 "ptab: Sorted table of type abap_func_parmbind_tab (line type abap_func_parmbind) "For exceptions, use the addition ...
 EXCEPTION-TABLE ...
 DATA(ptab) = VALUE abap_func_parmbind_tab( ... ).